Living Abroad in the Real Kazakhstan

 Property prices in Kazakstan have rocketed over the last few years as demand outstrips supply.
 Some friends of mine were given a $3,000 one-room apartment in Almaty as a wedding present six years ago—it’s

 now worth around $70,000.
 The cheapest 1-room apartments on the edge of the city center cost around $400 per month to rent.
-New apartment buildings are springing up all over the place but most accommodation remains in crumbling Soviet-era blocks.
+New apartment buildings are springing up all over the place.

 For the well-heeled, luxury houses and dachas located on the edges of the city are increasingly popular options.

 Although the SUV is ubiquitous in cities, the horse still plays a major role in Kazakhstan.
 Horse-racing is popular in the summer months in Almaty, along with more traditional horse games such as kyz kuu, tenge alu, kokpar, and audaryspak.
 Kyz kuu is a form of horseback kiss chase and tenge alu is a feat of superb riding skill where the rider attempts to pick up a silver coin while moving at a swift gallop.